orquesta/docker-image/README.md

-A docker image to run scrapers written using [Scrapy Framework](http://scrapy.org/).
+A docker image to run scrapers using [Scrapy Framework](http://scrapy.org/).
 It includes supervisord, so that you can mount the volume for supervisor's config dir, in order to monitor and control your scrapers or any other process in your app.

 ## Usage